LauraCoder/bitcoin_analyzer/README.md

  <h2>Future possibilities & What to improve</h2>
  <p>In the creation I focused on readable code, to which it would be easy to add more features in the future.</p>
  <p>The app works mainly smoothly and without any problems on desktop, tablet and mobile.
 However, occasionally fetching data throws an error which I haven't managed to fix yet.
-Therefore it is definitely something that still has to be worked with.</p>
+Even though refreshing browser normally fixes the situation, it is definitely something that still has to be worked with.</p>